trougnouf/COP4520/UCF/COP4520/ProgrammingAssignment1/ReadMe.txt

 Older versions of GCC default to -std=gnu89.
 If you are using a version of GCC prior to GCC 5, you must specify -std=gnu11 as follow:
 $	gcc -lpthread -std=gnu11 problem1.c && ./a.out >> primes.txt

+You may use GCC optimizations as follow:
+$	gcc -lpthread -march=native -O2 problem1.c && ./a.out >> Benchmark.txt

 * Summary *

 This program uses the "Sieve of Eratosthenes" algorithm to find all prime numbers.
 It was first developed as a standard single-thread program.